EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

     http://api.acme.com

 If you specify an alias, then you will be able to refer to that connection using that alias.
-This is useful if you plan to work with several LAC API servers at the same time.
+This is useful if you plan to work with several Live API Creator (LAC) API servers at the same time.

 Regardless, this command sets your *current server* -- see [the use command](/use/) below.